 Engineered benefits of a VFD solution

-Parker SSD Drives proposed a variable speed drive system solution to take control of 8 axes of motion on the canning line.
+Parker proposed a variable speed drive system solution to take control of 8 axes of motion on the canning line.
 It came with a number of benefits:

 - The compact AC890 series, by virtue of its "bookshelf" design, required much less mounting space than conventional drives.